-108 See letters from Wanda Bond, Auditing Standards Committee, Kurt S. Schulzke, POGO (referencing the importance of whistleblowers "who often perform original analysis based on publicly which we would not consider a whistleblower's submission to be derived from independent knowledge or independent analysis.
-We are adopting a number of these exclusions, but with significant revisions in response to comments that we received.113 These comments and the resulting modifications to the rules are discussed below with respect to the specific exclusions.
+112 This would include public information that may be derived from the sources identified in Section 21F(a)(3)(C) and Rule 21F-4(b)(1)(iii); i.e., a judicial or administrative hearing, a government report, hearing, audit, or investigation, or the news media which we would not consider a whistleblower's submission to be derived from independent knowledge or independent analysis.
+We are adopting a number of these exclusions, but with significant revisions in response to comments that we received.
+113 These comments and the resulting modifications to the rules are discussed below with respect to the specific exclusions.
 In this section, we briefly address the exclusions as a whole.